wu-semsys/llm-ontology-qualification-test/README.md

 # LLM Ontology Qualification Test

-This project is designed to process and evaluate prompts using various Language Model (LLM) APIs.
+This project is designed to process and evaluate ontology validation using various Language Model (LLM) APIs.

 ## Project Context